CuriousNeuralNerd/StatisticalPlotAnalysis/README.md

 ### Files

 - **data/:**  Contains the text files of cleaned novels to be analyzed.
-- **plots/:** Stores generated plots, such as character interaction networks and sentiment over time.
+- **plots/:** Stores generated plots, including character interaction networks, sentiment over time, and keyword distributions.
 - **reports/:** Contains detailed analysis reports for each novel, including the results of the perpetrator prediction and plot progression models.
 - **analysis/:** Stores a summary of the overall analysis, including predictions and model performance.